 Fiber-optic Pump Combiners

-High-power fiber amplifiers and lasers are based on rare-earth doped double-clad fibers.
+High-power fiber lasers and amplifiers are based on rare-earth doped double-clad fibers.
 In principle, one can inject pump and signal light into such a fiber simply by appropriately focusing the light, coming from here, onto a bare fiber end.
 This is in fact often done for amplifier and laser devices in the research stage.
 Industrial lasers, however, should be based on an all-fiber setup, where fiber-coupled pump laser diodes are directly connected to the active fiber via some passive transport fibers, avoiding any air spaces in the beam path.
 Besides those simple transport fibers (which are usually multimode fibers), one then requires fiber-optic pump combiners (or pump couplers), i.e., special types of fiber couplers used for interfacing to the active fiber.
 That approach allows for substantially better robustness and stability of the devices.
+Some versions can safely handle power levels of multiple kilowatts.

 In the following, we consider not only pure pump combiners, but also signal–pump combiners, having an additional signal input.